 Risk management is the process of identifying, assessing, and limiting threats to the university’s most important information systems and data.
-U-M has a wide-ranging diversity of information assets, including regulated data, personally identifiable information, and intellectual property.
-Campus units, research programs, and clinical care settings sometimes have unique risks, along with variable threats, vulnerabilities, and risk tolerance.
+U-M has diverse information assets, each with variable threats, vulnerabilities, and risk tolerances that together create unique challenges for security.
 It is neither desirable nor feasible to protect all systems and data equally.
-The risk management program is designed to provide information and tools to inform decision making around risk mitigation, risk acceptance, and the allocation of resources.
+The risk management program is designed to provide information and tools to aid decision making around risk mitigation, risk acceptance, and allocation of resources.

 The Information Security Risk Management Standard (DS-13) supplements and supports the Information Security (SPG 601.27) policy, and applies to the Ann Arbor, Dearborn, and Flint campuses, and Michigan Medicine.
 It covers all U-M owned and managed IT infrastructure, systems, or services that create, process, maintain, or store university data classified as Restricted, High, Moderate, or Low as defined by the U-M Data Classification Levels.

 All U-M units are responsible for complying with this standard and the guidance on this page helps meet that responsibility.

 Third-party service providers and cloud-based services are generally required to do some form of risk assessment and risk management as part of their contractual relationship with U-M.